spetlr-org/spetlr/docs/configuration/README.md

   here in the sql configuration.
 - string substitution is available inside the schema, this allows schemas to be constructed from other schemas.

+When using the configurator to parse `sql` code, the in-memory structure will be as described in the section on hive-table specification.

 ## Using the Configurator